6% of insured homes in the US had a claim in 2017.

 If you’ve never made a large home insurance claim before, it’s best to understand the process as a business negotiation.

 Take a look at your policy documents, starting with your policy’s “declaration page.”
 It will show you the way in which your policy is divided into coverage categories.
-Here you’ll also find “Endorsements” or extras.
+Here, you’ll find Endorsements or extras such as iron cast claims, fire damage claims, etc.; click for more here.

 If you don’t have a copy of your policy, ask for a written copy from your insurer.
 It’s worth taking the time to try and understand what’s in the document.
 If you leave it up to your adjuster to calculate your losses, it’s possible you’ll be leaving money on the table.